UPDATED: In 2020, a Book Tour Means Never Having to Leave Your Kitchen

 To promote The Fabric of Civilization, I've been doing lots of podcasts and Zoom talks from a makeshift studio in my kitchen.
 I use block-printed fabric I bought in India as a backdrop to cover the doors to my washer and dryer.
 You can get an idea of how it looks from these screen shots of a Zoom talk where I'm sharing my screen and one where I'm answering questions, or check out the videos.

 Podcasts have replaced radio interviews as the book tour's bread and butter publicity, and I've been doing loads of them.
+(Even actual radio interviews turn into podcasts once they're archived.)
 They're generally a satisfying experience, because hosts have read the book and you can have a real conversation.
 Check these out:

 a16z with Sonal Chokshi: "Textiles as Tech, Science, Math, Culture… or Civilization" Tech-oriented podcast hosted by the Andreesen Horowitz venture capital firm.

 The Woven Road with Meadow Coldon: "The Fabric of Civilization, Interview with Virginia Postrel" Podcast hosted by "an inquisitive, knitting archaeologist in exploring the rich fiber art traditions from across history and around the world."